hl2416/mmls/README.md

 # mmls
-Group project of 4 turned 2.
+Group project of 4 turned 2 for SWEN383.